 Whether it comes from pride or futility, the idea that you might sit with a mentor and ignore the teaching is insanity!

-The best leaders I have ever known knew what is was to be a follower first.
-Once you master following, then you are qualified to become a leader.
+The best leaders I have ever known knew what it was to be a follower first.
+Once you master the following, then you are qualified to become a leader.
 This is a key concept that fails many would-be managers.

 The lure of the power of the position trips them up.
 Rather than seeking more knowledge and better practices to follow, they immerse themselves in the role without ever learning what it may mean to be a leader.

 I encourage you to find mentorship.
 Once the opportunity is open, dive in wholeheartedly.
 Absorb everything you can from the one who offers to mentor and coach you.